kimwalisch/primecount/doc/Easy-Special-Leaves.md

 The ```SegmentedPrimePi[n]``` lookup table is accessed very frequently in the computation of the easy special leaves (about once for each easy special leaf) and these memory accesses are non sequential.
-It is therefore important that the ```SegmentedPrimePi[n]``` fits into the CPU's cache.
+It is therefore important that the ```SegmentedPrimePi[n]``` fits into the CPU's fast cache memory.
 While Xavier Gourdon's smaller segment size is already considerably smaller it is still too large for new record computations.
 For this reason I suggest using an **even smaller segment size of x^(1/4)** for the computation of the easy special leaves.
 With a segment size of x^(1/4) the ```SegmentedPrimePi[n]``` lookup table fits into the CPU's cache even for record computations e.g. at 10^30 the ```SegmentedPrimePi[n]``` is only about 2 MiB in primecount.
 A segment size of x^(1/4) does not deteriorate the runtime complexity of the algorithm because the segmented sieve of Eratosthenes which is